2016 Republican Party presidential primaries: May 2016: Trump as presumptive nominee

-142 delegates were awarded between the Indiana primary and the final primaries in June.
+Between the Indiana primary and the final primaries in June, 142 delegates were awarded.
 With Trump the only candidate remaining, Washington, Oregon, West Virginia and Nebraska became essentially uncontested, although Cruz and Kasich remained on the ballot.
 Trump won handily in West Virginia, Nebraska and Oregon, although Kasich received one delegate from West Virginia and five in Oregon, while Cruz took five in Oregon as well.
 The next week, Trump won decisively in Washington State, taking 76% of the vote and 41 of 44 delegates, with the other three uncommitted.